|

 a

-half hours drive north of Sydney.
-Our suburb is a peninsular, therefore we are surrounded by the Tasman Sea which is part of the Pacific Ocean & the Hunter
+half hour drive north of Sydney.
+Our suburb is a peninsular, therefore we are surrounded

 River.